 This tool should be the heart of any successful app advertising campaign, and what makes ROI calculation possible.
 According to Statista Digital Market Outlook, in 2017, the total global digital advertising revenue was $228 billion and is set to reach $332 by 2021.

 Planning and executing advertising campaigns based on hard data always makes sense, but when it’s about spending several hundred billion dollars a year it is simply a must-do.

 Just so that you are completely aware of the amount of revenue marketers gain with digital advertising alone, let’s take a look at some insightful facts recorded throughout the years:

 Digital advertising revenue worldwide, 2015-2021, in billions

-So no wonder that the global mobile analytics market is projected to reach $6 billion by 2024.
-And if we look at the distribution of mobile analytics companies worldwide, the majority of them is concentrated in North America, with Europe and Asia Pacific following with a significant gap and by 2024, according to Research Nester data, the market share will look like this:
+It is no surprise that the global mobile analytics market is projected to reach $6 billion by 2024.
+And if we look at the distribution of mobile analytics companies worldwide, the majority of them are concentrated in North America, followed by Europe and Asia Pacific with a significant gap.

 Global Mobile Analytics Market Share by 2024, by region

 This analytics tool should be your bread and butter when implementing ad campaigns.
 It helps you analyze and attribute digital marketing campaigns to ad clicks and, subsequently, to app installs, in-app behaviors, giving you an instant mobile in-store or offline sales boost.

 Among other metrics, app advertising analytics tools allow you to measure returns on advertising spend as well as the effectiveness of ad impressions.
 This way, you can better target your ads and understand the effectiveness of your spending.

 So for each traffic source, marketers can understand what is working and what is not, and optimize their campaigns accordingly.